Home - Dinner - Meat - Classic Italian Meatballs (Tender and Juicy)

 Karen Tedesco

-A 30-minute family-style meatball recipe with thousands of 5-star reviews!
-This recipe makes a batch of tender, juicy Italian-American-style meatballs.
+A 30-minute family-style meatball recipe with equal parts ground chuck and pork, milk-soaked fresh breadcrumbs, and sharp pecorino — these are the meatballs my mother made every Sunday, and the ones I've been chasing ever since.
 Bake the meatballs in the oven or cook on the stovetop.
 Serve them with quick homemade marinara or your favorite sauce.

 Print